 A common sleep disorder

 It’s estimated that about five per cent of Australians suffer from this sleep disorder, with around one in four men over the age of 30 years affected.
-It’s one of the most common sleep disorders in Australia (and the world), but it often goes undiagnosed.
+Sleep apnoea is one of the most common sleep disorders in Australia (and the world), but it often goes undiagnosed.

 Ashfield Dental Centre is proud to offer support for those suffering from sleep apnoea.
-Our caring, experienced staff are well versed in diagnosing and caring for patients with sleep apnoea and we’re able to provide referrals to specialists and can help provide treatment options when needed.
+Our caring, experienced staff are well versed in diagnosing and caring for patients with the disorder, and we’re able to provide referrals to specialists and can help provide treatment options when needed.

 Warning signs for sleep apnoea

-Since many of sleep apnoea’s signs can occur on their own or due to other causes, many people don’t know they have it.
+Since many signs and symptoms can occur on their own or due to other causes, many people don’t know they have it.
 To recognise sleep apnoea, you’ll need to look for a combination of signs.

 During the day, you might notice: